Braves vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in 10 of their past 10 games and won eight of those contests.
+- The Braves have played as the favorite in 10 of their past 10 games and won nine of those contests.

 Braves Betting Records & Stats

-- The Braves have won 80 of the 120 games they were favored on the moneyline this season (66.7%).
+- The Braves have been favored on the moneyline 121 total times this season.
+They've finished 81-40 in those games.

-- The Braves have a 56.5% chance to win this game based on the moneyline's implied probability.
+- The Braves have an implied moneyline win probability of 53.5% in this matchup.

-- Atlanta has combined with opponents to hit the over on the total 71 times this season for a 71-59-3 record against the over/under.
+- Atlanta has played in 134 games with set over/under, and have combined with opponents to go over the total 72 times (72-59-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!